arvigeus/AZ-204/Questions/Managed Identities.md

 Answer: User-assigned identities exist independently from the resources they're associated with and must be explicitly deleted.
 The same user-assigned managed identity can be associated with more than one Azure resource.

+---

+Question: Which of the following managed entity types does not require explicit enabling to work?

+- [ ] System-assigned identity
+- [ ] User-assigned identity
+- [ ] Both of these
+- [x] None of these

+Answer: Both System-assigned and User-assigned managed identities require explicit enabling.

+---

 Question: A client app requests managed identities for an access token for a given resource.
 Which of the below is the basis for the token?

 - [ ] Oauth 2.0